Skip to main content

 The PWR PACTEL test facility is designed and constructed in 2009 to be used in the safety studies related to thermal hydraulics of pressurized water reactors with EPR type vertical steam generators

-• PAKS
+• PHEBUS

 • PRELUDE